-If you are dealing with a new customer or supplier and want to check whether the VAT registration number (VRN) they have supplied is valid, there are two ways you can do so.
+If you are dealing with a new customer or supplier and want to check whether the VAT registration number (VRN) they have supplied is valid, there are serveral ways you can do so.

-One option, you have to find out whether the VAT registration number you have been given is valid, is to call the HMRC VAT Helpline on 0300 200 3700 – between 8am and 6pm during the week.
+Another option – and the only one before the online service was implemented – is to phone HMRC.
+You can all the HMRC VAT Helpline on 0300 200 3700 – between 8am and 6pm during the week.

-2. Use the online VAT Information Exchange System (VIES)
+3. For EU, use the VAT Information Exchange System (VIES)